CodeWithKyrian/astrotrader/resources/demo_script.md

 This is where Civic Auth transforms the experience by:
 - Letting players sign in with familiar methods like Google
-- Automatically creating an embedded Solana wallet linked to their identity
+- Providing the tools for embedded Solana wallets linked to their identity
 - Eliminating the need for seed phrases or extensions
 - Handling blockchain transactions seamlessly behind the scenes
 - Giving players true ownership of their in-game assets